Search

 • To establish partnerships at all levels with governments, public agencies, educational institutions, nonprofit organizations, and private entities in order to pursue funding, conduct and implement projects, present educational events, carry out research, and engage in other activities that serve the Navajo people.

 The Diné College LGO consists of five personnel and operates on 100% grant funding.
 The United States Department of Agriculture National Institute of Food and Agriculture’s Tribal College Program allows Diné College to compete for grant funding in Extension, Research and Equity.
-Along with those funding, an endowment is allocated to Diné College due to Tribal College Land Grant status.
+Along with those funding, an endowment is allocated to Diné College due to its Tribal College Land Grant status.

 Benita Litson